archivesspace/archivesspace/docs/slate/source/index.md

 	Integer offset -- The page of records to return

-	String parent_node -- The URI of the parent of this waypoint (none for the root record)
+	String parent_node (Optional) -- The URI of the parent of this waypoint (none for the root record)

 	RESTHelpers::BooleanParam published_only -- Whether to restrict to published/unsuppressed items